If there is one feature that took the wearables industry by storm this year, it was the addition of Blood Oxygen saturation level monitoring.

 - Muscle oxygenation (SmO.sub.2) is the term used here to indicate the oxygen saturation in the muscle.

-Muscles at any time, and especially when exercised, require oxygen for energy production, and therefore SmO.sub.2 is a parameter that encapsulates the metabolic state of the muscle.
+Muscles, especially when exercised, require oxygen for energy production, and therefore SmO.sub.2 is a parameter that encapsulates the muscle’s metabolic state.

 Specifically, it describes how much oxygen is present in the muscle and when oxygen consumption exceeds the supply.